verrazzano/docs/content/en/docs/security/rbac/rbac.md

 title: "Kubernetes RBAC"
 description: "Learn about Role-Based Access Control (RBAC)"
 weight: 2
-draft: true
+draft: false
 ---

-Verrazzano uses Kubernetes role-based access control (RBAC) to protect Verrazzano resources.
+Verrazzano uses Kubernetes RBAC to protect Verrazzano resources.

 Verrazzano includes a set of roles that can be granted to users, enabling access to Verrazzano resources managed by Kubernetes.
 In addition, Verrazzano creates a number of roles that grant permissions needed by various Verrazzano system components (operators and third-party components).

-Verrazzano creates default role bindings during installation and, for projects, at project creation or update.
+Verrazzano creates default role bindings during installation and for projects, at project creation or update.

 {{< alert title="NOTE" color="warning" >}}
-Kubernetes RBAC must be enabled in every cluster Verrazzano is deployed to, or access control will not work.
+Kubernetes RBAC must be enabled in every cluster to which Verrazzano is deployed or access control will not work.
 RBAC is enabled by default in most Kubernetes environments.
 {{< /alert >}}

 ## Verrazzano user roles

 The following table lists the defined Verrazzano user roles.
-Each is a `ClusterRole` intended to be granted directly to users or groups.
+Each is a ClusterRole intended to be granted directly to users or groups.
 (In some scenarios, it may be appropriate to grant a user role to a service account.)

 | Verrazzano Role | Binding Scope | Description |
 | --------------- | ------------- | ----------- |